Create, review, and deploy automated machine learning models with Azure Machine Learning

 - The value you want to predict (target column) must be present in the data.

-Give your dataset a unique name and provide an optional description.
+In the Basic info form, give your dataset a unique name and provide an optional description.

 Select Next to open the Datastore and file selection form.
 On this form you select where to upload your dataset; the default storage container that's automatically created with your workspace, or choose a storage container that you want to use for the experiment.